-September 1, 2000 - August 31, 2003 UFCT, Local 1460, AFL-CIO Page 7 of 36 14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library, for Institute purposes.

-14.3 The Administration shall provide a suitable faculty lounge and kitchen for the exclusive use of the faculty and their guests.
-It shall be lockable with a key to be made available to all faculty members.

-14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at the following annual parking fee:
+- 14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library, for Institute purposes. - 14.3 The Administration shall provide a suitable faculty lounge and kitchen for the exclusive use of the faculty and their guests.
+It shall be lockable with a key to be made available to all faculty members. - 14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at an annual parking fee of \$125.
 The annual fee covers parking for three semesters: Fall, Spring and Summer.
 The unused semester portions of the parking fee shall be refunded.

-14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas.

-14.6 Reasonable effort will be made to provide adequate office space for faculty members.
+- 14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas. - 14.6 Reasonable effort will be made to provide adequate office space for faculty members.